SovereignCloudStack/website/source/About/index.en.md

 ### ... for Public Cloud Operators

-Adhereing to SCS standards and being part of the SCS ecosystem creates a much larger set of applications DevOps teams and applications that work on the cloud.
+Adhering to SCS standards and being part of the SCS ecosystem creates a much larger set of applications DevOps teams and applications that work on the cloud.
 The addressable market thus grows significantly.